setms/book/docs/software-engineering.md

 SWEBOK V4 recognizes 18 KAs, introducing architecture, operations, and security as separate areas.

-Each knowledge area breaks down into topics and subtopics, summarizing the key concepts and including a reference list for detailed information.
+Each knowledge area breaks down into topics and subtopics, summarizes the key concepts, and includes a reference list for detailed information.

 IEEE CS stresses that SWEBOK is a _guide_ to the body of knowledge for software engineering.